A Fun Day of Volunteering and Community…Join us!

 • The signs are your responsibility to track.
 We recycle.

-8) Banner Coordination Team: Check in @ 9:30.
-Follow Instructions of Ray Pulver and Upbeat Parade Team on how to line up the Banners and a pair of Carriers.
-Volunteers needed 4
+8) Banner Carrier and Coordination Team/SCPOC Lead is Margaret Bergmann: Check in @ 9:30.
+Follow Instructions of Ray Pulver Upbeat Parade Team SCPOC Lead and on how to line up with the Banner pair of Carriers.
+Volunteers needed to assist is 2 and then be a banner carrier.

 Your Tasks are high profile as these Sponsor Banners must be handled carefully.
 These signs are being professionally photographed and Videoed for Sponsors, Broadcast, Media and Newspapers.
 Please make sure your SCPOC Tee-shirt is visible.
 Do not cover with a Jacket or backpack.

-• You need you to maintain 10-15 ft behind the Parade unit in front of you and behind you.
+• As Banner Carrier, you will need you to maintain 10-15 ft behind the Parade unit in front of you and behind you.
 Your help in keeping this organized and running smoothly is critical and appreciated.

 • When you reach Parade end at 900 Lafayette and Washinton Parking lot, give your banners to the Specialized Operations Team to be placed on a U-Haul Truck to go to Storage.
 Our SCPOC Operations lead/Dan Meyberg is responsible for the U-Haul Truck and storage of those banners.